Azure-Samples/blockchain/blockchain-workbench/messaging-integration-samples/ExecuteLogicBasedOnEvents.md

 Click on the + button in the middle of the screen to create the case for the next message.

-In the Case message on the right, enter the value of ContractInsertedOrUpdated
+In the Case message on the right, enter the value of ContractMessage

 Click the “…” in the upper right of the case and select Rename.

-Rename the case to ContractInsertedOrUpdated
+Rename the case to ContractMessage

 For the action, select “Data Operations – Parse Json”